TrimbleSolutionsCorporation/VSSonarQubeExtension/README.md

 This is a Extension for Visual Studio to interact wiht SonarQube (TM).

 # Installation
-Use the Visual Studio Extension Manager and search for VSSonarExtension, Visual Studio 2012, 2013 and 2015 are supported.
+Use the Visual Studio Extension Manager and search for VSSonarExtension, Visual Studio 2012, 2013, 2015 and 2017 are supported.

+# Alternatives
+SonarLint is the official extension provided by SonarSource.
+It support C# and VB.Net.

+# Why this extension
+There are several reasons why we use this extension, first this extension existed before SonarLint and it has been maitained since its inception.
+Currently it provides some features that SonarLint does not provide so we will continue its support until we find there is use for it.
+And in the good spirit of open source, as long as, someone is willing to maintain a piece of software that others use its worth keeping.

+Now the features that are provided
+- it supports C++ open source plugin, https://github.com/SonarOpenCommunity/sonar-cxx.
+This is a free alternative to the official c++ plugin provided by SonarSource.
+- Its less invasive then SonarLint.
+In our context we have to handle multiple solutions that share or not a similar quality profile, this extension allow checking of issues without the need of installing any diagnostics into the projects the solutions.
+Upgrades are non existent, since everything is handled by the extension you dont need to worry about updating those diagnostics.
+- F# is supported, we include FSharplint runner and with sonar-fsharp-plugin you can start analysing F# in SonarQube
+- Coverage, you can display sonar coverage in visual studio
+- Custom Roslyn Runner (https://github.com/jmecsoftware/sonarqube-roslyn-plugin), in conjunction with this plugin the extension can run your custom diagnostics automatically.
+Again in non intrusive way.
+And no Sdk needed.
+- SonarLing roslyn diagnostics are supported (https://github.com/jmecsoftware/DotNetAndFSharpPlugin)
+- we have many other plugins that integrate with other systems, like git, testtrack.

 # Getting Started
 All information on configuration and usage will be found in the wiki pages.
 [Home](https://github.com/TeklaCorp/VSSonarQubeExtension/wiki)

 # Getting Involved

 Versions of Visual Studio 2012, 2013 and 2015 can be used.
 There is one solution for each version.
-VS Extensability part is kept in separe project for each version.
+VS Extensibility part is kept in separe project for each version.

 Submit pull request if you have bug fixes or improvements.